ductai199x/eeg-deeplearning/README.md

 - Reject trials due to Kurtosis
 - Movement onset detection and alignment
 - Converting 1D data to 2D mesh base on the location of the actual electrodes.

-[^link]: This database file is also available at https://drexel0-my.sharepoint.com/:u:/g/personal/tdn47_drexel_edu/EdobbPf6Qm5Cpcr-36cQz_EByAIyC44n25WX0-WuiujCog?e=1ao3bu Please cite our work if you decided to use this database.

 # Neural Network